aprilggg/Lightning_Analysis_NWRA/README.md

 Due to time constraints, we note the following as future work to continue building on the analysis presented in this repository:
 - Lightning burst identification accuracy improvements:
     - Removing landfall from lightning burst analysis - remove data points where TC storm center is within 100km of land since landfall is associated with higher lightning activity regardless of storm intensification stage
+- Expansion of basin-level lightning burst threshold calculations:
+    - Currently, only the inner core has basin-level thresholds, this activity can be applied to the rainband data as well, and can also be performed at the shear quadrant granularity
 - Lightning burst dashboard improvements:
     - Alternatives to using Python visualizations in Power BI due to limitations (users need Python installed, cannot publish to Power BI web, etc.)
     - Prevent burst markers from overlapping when there are multiple markers on one lightning bin for readability